Our Adventures With Herman The German Friendship Cake

 He was delicious!

-I loved doing the Herman cake - even though it took up room on my work top and smelt a bit yeasty it was a great thing for me and Joshua to do together.
+I loved doing the Herman cake - even though it took up room on my work top and smelt a bit yeasty!
+It's something fun and different to do with kids.